richardjgowers/mm_portal/content/mmic/index.md

 The main objective behind this design is to provide an easy and intuitive way of handling common (but not universal) features available in different MM codes.
 If *feature1* is requested in a workflow, and this feature is available in *MM code1* but not in *MM code2*, `StrategyComponent` runs the execution with a `TacticComponent` that supprots *MM code1*.
-`StrategyComponent` therefore automates the selection and execution of an available and compatible `TacticComponent` in runtime, enabling a higher level of abstraction.
+`StrategyComponent` therefore automates the runtime selection and execution of an available and compatible `TacticComponent`, enabling a higher level of abstraction.